|

 Betty smiled and said it was no coincidence.

-She said Gary stays in the Windjammer four hours a day so he can take
+She said Gary stayed in the Windjammer four hours a day so he could take

 pictures and share stories with everyone.
 In other

-hungry at the same time I did.
-But once Betty
+always got hungry at the same time I did.
+But

-let the cat out of the bag I knew the secret.
+had let the cat out of the bag, I knew the secret.
 The man

 once known as "Mr. Longhorn" was simply